passagemath/passagemath-pkg-lefschetz-family/README.md

 - The [delaunay-triangulation](https://pypi.org/project/delaunay-triangulation/) package from PyPI.

 ## Usage
-The first step is to defined the polynomial defining the projective hypersurface.
+The first step is to define the polynomial $P$ defining the projective hypersurface $X=V(P)$.
 For instance, the following gives the Fermat elliptic curve:
 ```python
 R.<X,Y,Z> = PolynomialRing(QQ)
 P = X**3+Y**3+Z**3